The Impact of Visual Content on Marketing Performance

 E. Interactive content

-Many visual content, like images and videos, are passive, which means users are not involved in the process.
-You can take a step ahead and create interactive content.
-This can be a poll or quiz.
-While other visual content works just fine, interactive visuals can make the audience more engaged with your brand.
+Many visual content types, like images and videos, is passive.
+This means means users are not involved in the process.
+However, you can take a step ahead and create interactive content, such as a poll, quiz, or QR code for promotions.
+While other visual content works just fine, interactive visuals can engage the audience more with your brand.

 Airbnb interactive visual content example